 What is acromegaly?

-In children, too much growth hormone causes a condition called gigantism.
+In children before puberty, too much growth hormone causes a condition called gigantism.
 This leads to a large increase in height.

 What causes acromegaly?

 Acromegaly happens when the pituitary gland makes too much growth hormone for a long time.
 Several reasons may cause this extra amount of hormone to be made.
 The most common is a noncancer (benign) tumor in the pituitary gland.
-Tumors in other parts of the body can also cause acromegaly.
-But that is rare.
+Tumors in other parts of the body that cause an increase in growth hormone can also cause acromegaly.
+But that is very rare.

 What are the symptoms of acromegaly?

 Each person’s symptoms may vary.
 They depend on how long you have had the disease.
 Symptoms may include: